RSGallery2/RSGallery2_Project/Documentation/Config/config.md

 * (1) Display Slideshow in item view Yes No

-  .
+  Adds a "slideshow" link to the single image view.
+It leads to a page displaying the selected type of slideshow

 * (2) Popup style

-  .
+  Defines the method ("No popup", "Normal popup", "Joomla Modal") used for displaying a popup (big image) after a click of the image in single image display.

+  "No popup": A click on the image does not open a popup<br>
+  "Normal popup": After click on the image a popup in ... style<br>
+  "Joomla Modal": After click on the image a popup in ... style<br>

 * (3) Display Description Yes No

-  .
+  On "Yes" a rectangle below the single image display is added.
+It contains a header with title "Display" and below a field where the description of the image is displayed.

 * (4) Display Hits Yes No

-  .
+  On "Yes" a rectangle below the single image display is added.
+It contains a header with title "Hits" and below a field where the number of "hits" of the images is displayed.

 * (5) Display Voting Yes No

-  On Yes a rectangle below the single image display is added.
+  On "Yes" a rectangle below the single image display is added.
 It contains a header with title "Comments" and below a field where comments can be inserted.

 * (6) Display Comments Yes No